-Option Option Option Option No Left

-1 2 3 4 opinion Blank

-Yes 29% 38% 14% 12% 1% 6%
+Option 1 Option 2 Option 3 Option 4 No opinion Left Blank Yes 29% 38% 14% 12% 1% 6%

 The greatest level of support was expressed for option 2 which was for medium level of growth located to the north of the village on a large in fill site.
 The least preferred option of those put forward was option 3 which suggested higher level growth to the south of the village.
 The workshop and drop-in session feedback also largely mirrored this response.
 Summary comments and points are provided in Appendix 6.